ExpressLRS/ExpressLRS/README.md

 The ELRS documentation makes clear that the binding phrase is *not* a security feature in standard ELRS.
 In standard ELRS, the binding phrase is to prevent *accidental* conflicts between two aircraft.
 This is different in PrivacyLRS.
 In PrivacyLRS, the bind phrase is used as a small part of the security.
-For this reason, it is recommended to make your bind phrase four words long - four words that other people are unlikely to guess.
+For this reason, it is recommended to make your bind phrase three or four words long - four words that other people are unlikely to guess.
-PrivacyLRS uses strong cryptographic keys which are radnomly generated, but the bind phrase also plays small part in security.
+PrivacyLRS uses strong cryptographic keys which are randomly generated, but the bind phrase also plays small part in security.